-- Organisation of a roundtable discussion on sexual harassment and consent and on cyber sexual violence – shared among experts and young people.
+- Organization of a roundtable discussion on sexual harassment and consent and on cyber sexual violence – shared among experts and young people.

 - Online campaign for the general public on sexual harassment on the internet.

-- Communication campaign on sexual harassment and consent addressed to children and young persons and focusing on educating and sensitizing on issues relating to respect, body boundaries and consent.
+- A communication campaign on sexual harassment and consent addressed to children and young persons and focusing on educating and sensitizing on issues relating to respect, body boundaries, and consent.

 Target – groups

-The main target group of support activities (i.e., psychosocial support, legal counselling/aid and empowerment):
+The main target group of support activities (i.e., psychosocial support, legal counseling/aid, and empowerment):

-- Key professionals supporting GBV survivors – i.e., psychologists, social workers, educators and lawyers (employed in the public and private sector)
+- Key professionals supporting GBV survivors – i.e., psychologists, social workers, educators, and lawyers (employed in the public and private sectors)

 - The general public